Trinity Care in Holland, MI

 • pro The care team is first-rate.

-• pro Great people who care.
+• pro They are great people who care.

-• pro The managers are outstanding and the nurse staff is remarkable.
+• pro The managers are outstanding, and the nurse staff is remarkable.

 Cons